Darren-Longhurst/rock-paper-scissors-mp2/README.md

 ### User Stories

-* As a first time player, I want to quickly understand how to play the game and start playing without any confusion.
+* T01 As a first time player, I want to quickly understand how to play the game and start playing without any confusion.
-* As a first time player, I want to clearly see my choice and the reflecting computer choice in order to understand how the game works.
+* T02 As a first time player, I want to clearly see my choice and the reflecting computer choice in order to understand how the game works.
-* As a first time player, I want to see the scoreboard update after either I or the computer has won a round so I can track progress in order to win the game.
+* T03 As a first time player, I want to see the scoreboard update after either I or the computer has won a round so I can track progress in order to win the game.
-* As a first time player, I want the game to tell me when either I or the computer has won so I know the game is complete.
+* T04 As a first time player, I want the game to tell me when either I or the computer has won so I know the game is complete.
-* As a user, I want a reset button so I can restert the gme whenever I want
+* T05 As a user, I want a reset button so I can restert the gme whenever I want
-* As a user, I want win/lose/draw visual feedback for the game to be stimulating and engaging.
+* T06 As a user, I want win/lose/draw visual feedback for the game to be stimulating and engaging.
-* As a user, I want clear instructions available in a seperate modal, so I can refer to these whenever I like and keep the game playing area free from clutter.
+* T07 As a user, I want clear instructions available in a seperate modal, so I can refer to these whenever I like and keep the game playing area free from clutter.
-* As a user, I want the interface to be mobile-friendly for me to play the game on whichever device I desire.
+* T08 As a user, I want the interface to be mobile-friendly for me to play the game on whichever device I desire.
-* As a user, I want a 404 fallback error page with design continuity so if I land on the wrong link, I can see its part of the website and navigate back to the gam easily.
+* T09 As a user, I want a 404 fallback error page with design continuity so if I land on the wrong link, I can see its part of the website and navigate back to the game easily.
-* As a returning user, I want to be able to quickly get into the game without having to bypass a game instructions pop up window.
-* As a returning user I want to always have the reset button available to reset the game without having to reload the page.

 ## Design